On this page, we describe the people and resources needed for a To Whom I May Concern® project.

 When we talk about a typical “To Whom I May Concern® project,” we mean the process to form a Sharing Group of people with dementia, gather stories and work with the group to create a script, and put on a performance before invited community members.

-People and Resources for a To Whom I May Concern® Project
+What You Need for a To Whom I May Concern® Project

 A Sharing Group of People with Dementia